 Bangor-on-Dee Racecourse, or just Bangor Racecourse as it is often known, is one of three active racecourses in Wales and the only one in the north of the country.

 Bangor-on-Dee Racecourse hosts National Hunt racing and although isn’t well known nationally, can boast the title of being the only horseracing venue in the country without a grandstand!

-Bangor-on-Dee Racecourse has a schedule of around 15 race fixtures a year and racing takes place all year-round, albeit with busier events in late autumn and winter.
+Bangor-on-Dee Racecourse has a schedule of around 15 race fixtures a year and racing takes place all year round, albeit with busier events in late autumn and winter.

 The first-ever race was for a prize of fifty guineas and was contested between the Hon Lloyd Kenyon and Richard Myddleton Biddulph of Chirk Castle.
 Richard won easily, but the crowds drawn to the race cemented the popularity of Bangor-on-Dee as a racing venue.
 An annual meeting was arranged on the back of the ‘hype’ locally.

-The hurdles track was constructed in 1947 when racing resumed after World War II and in 1953, a proper stable block and accommodation for stable staff was built.
+The hurdles track was constructed in 1947 when racing resumed after World War II, and in 1953, a proper stable block and accommodation for stable staff was built.

 In 2018, new facilities for trainers and owners were opened but still no grandstand – and for now, it looks as though Bangor-on-Dee Racecourse won’t ever have one on its site!

-Main Races and Events
+Main Races and Events Held at Bangor Racecourse